ageorgakakis/ebexvar/README.md

 ## Bayesian Estimation of the ensemble Normlaised Excess Variance for Poisson Data

-This project provides code (python script ebexvar.py) to determine the normalised excess variance of a population of Active Galactic Nuclei (AGN) for which multiepoch (X-ray) light curves are available.
+This project provides code (python script ebexvar.py) to determine the ensemble normalised excess variance of a population of Active Galactic Nuclei (AGN) for which multiepoch (X-ray) light curves of Poisson photon counts are available.
 The calculation follows the Bayesian methodology described in Georgakakis et al. (2025, in prep.).

 The sampling of the likelihood uses the python wrapper of the Stan platform (https://mc-stan.org/) for statistical modeling and high-performance statistical computation.
 Installation of the Stan python wrapper (https://mc-stan.org/cmdstanpy/) is required to run the code.

-Run the sample code as
+The sample code can be run as
 ```
 python ebexvar.py
 ```

-It reads the stan model in
+It reads and compiles the stan model in

 ```
 STANMODELS/eBExVar.stan
 ```

-and the mock X-ray photon count light curves in
+and the mock X-ray photon-count light curves in

  ```
 DATA/mock_lcs.fits
 ```

 to infer the ensemble normalised excess variance of the population.

+The mock light curve catalogue (DATA/mock_lcs.fits) have 5-epochs per objects for a total of 100 mock AGN.
+The photon counts (column "counts"), exposure time (column "time") and background (column "bkg") of each epoch are estimated using the typical signal-to-noise ratio of the [eROSITA All Sky Survey Data Release 1 (eRASS1)](https://erosita.mpe.mpg.de/dr1/).
+Exposure times and background values are randomly drawn from the eRASS1 source catalogue and are assigned to the mock AGN, assuming a flux of 1.6x10<sup>-13</sup> to estimate